stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 **Damage:**
 - Destructive Impact occurs nearly every minute.
 If Stormkeeper is talented, it is a good idea to line up the cast with each Destructive Impact.
-- Utilize Spiritwalker's Grace or instant casts as needed for Destructive Stomp, Falling Rubble, Chain Slam, and Seismic Shift (on Mythic difficulty).
+- Utilize {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed for Destructive Stomp, Falling Rubble, Chain Slam, and Seismic Shift (on Mythic difficulty).

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for Colossal Roar and Destructive Impact.